twallema/pySODM/_sources/introduction.md.txt

 | Calibrating a dynamic model  | Toolbox to set up log likelihood functions: correct alignment of data and model prediction, calibration of vector parameters, analysis of mean-variance realtionship, etc.    |
 |                              | Nelder-Mead Optimization and Particle Swarm Optimization with multiprocessing support                                           |
 |                              | Pipeline to `emcee` for Bayesian Inference of model parameters                                                                  |

-### Roadmap

-The following features will be implemented in future versions of pySODM,

-- Coupling of ODE Models with different stratifications.
-The user will be able to define a model, consisting of two submodels with states of different sizes.
-These two models will share one `integrate` function to make coupling of the differentials possible.
-Output will be returned in seperate `xarray` Datasets.
-High priority.

-- Parameter with a double stratification and the calibration of n-dimensional parameters by flattening.
-Low priority.

-- Send model output to a multiindex `pd.DataFrame` and give the user the choice between `xarray` or `pandas`.
-Will make the code more future-proof.
-Low priority.

-- If more the model has more stratifications than the dataset it is calibrated to, pySODM automatically sums over all model axes not found in the dataset.
-This could be generalized further by having the user supply an optional `lambda` function, telling pySODM how to integrate over every axis.

-- Currently, a *time-dependent parameter function* takes only the parameter to be varied `param` as an input.
-Perhaps the entire parameter dictionary should be given instead for more flexibility?

-- Currently, a parameter can only have one *time-depedent parameter function*.
-Perhaps a list containing multiple function can be supplied?
-A workaround is to split the parameter in two parameters and multiply them in the integrate function.
-Very low priority.

-### Versions

-- version 0.1 (2022-12-23)
-- version 0.0 (2022-11-14)
-- Pre-development (2020-05-01 - 2022-11-24)